Masuda Takashi

 Baron Masuda Takashi (益田 孝), was a Japanese industrialist, investor, and art collector.
-He was a prominent entrepreneur in Meiji, Taishō and early Shōwa period Japan, responsible for transforming Mitsui into a zaibatsu through the creation of a general trading company, Mitsui Bussan.
+He was a prominent entrepreneur in Meiji, Taishō and early Shōwa period Japan, responsible for transforming Mitsui into a zaibatsu through the creation of a general trading company, Mitsui & Co.
 He also established a newspaper, the Chugai Shōgyō Shimpō (中外商業新報), which was later renamed the Nihon Keizai Shimbun.

 Biography

 Masuda was born on Sado Island, in what is now Niigata Prefecture.

 His father was an official in the Tokugawa shogunate, serving as Hakodate bugyō.
 Masuda's ancestors have been - for generations - employed at Sado Magistrate's Office.
 Masuda's father became Hakodate bugyō, serving as a representative of the central government to the regional magistrate office.
 His position involved dealing with foreigners and foreign trade as the sakoku national isolation policy ended in the Bakumatsu period.
 During this period, the American Consulate General Townsend Harris was based at Zenpuku-ji in Azabu.
 Takashi served as an interpreter there at the age of 14.

 Masuda accompanied Ikeda Nagaoki in the unsuccessful 1863 Second Japanese Embassy to Europe to negotiate the cancellation of the open-port status of Yokohama.
 He was inspired by Western culture so, upon his return home, he studied English at the Hepburn School (the forerunner of Meiji Gakuin University).

 In 1871, after the Meiji restoration, Masuda obtained a job at the Ministry of Finance through his personal connections with Inoue Kaoru.
 Masuda’s younger sister, Nagai Shigeko, accompanied Tsuda Ume to the United States in November 1871, and along with Tsuda, would devoted her life to furthering education for women in Japan.